 You can find language partner options that are both electronic, or via the mail.
 Students can choose the method that works best for them, perhaps based on whether they want to improve their skills reading typed or handwritten Russian.

 In order to speak to a Russian native, students can sign up via:

 Having a friend abroad can also be a great help when you start trying to organise a study abroad in the Russian capital to improve your language skills!

 Search for “russian classes london” online, and find a native teacher to help you learn Russian.

 You don’t need to make yourself miserable in order to become bilingual in Tolstoy’s language!

 Many studies have shown that your brain learns best in a laid back fashion – hence why your language teachers in high school were always trying to help you study a language through its culture.
-By discovering new things about the slavic culture, games and other ways to have fun with the Russian language can also help you become more familiar with the Cyrillic alphabet.
+By discovering new things about the Slavic culture, games and other ways to have fun during a Russian language course can also help you become more familiar with the Cyrillic alphabet.

 And there’s a pretty easy way to start – just put on the subtitles when you’re watching a movie in order to help improve your reading in Russian.

 For other fun and easy ways to read in Russian, you could consider:

 Free language classes will also help students to learn new Russian words and memorize idiomatic expressions in Russian.